converged-computing/flux-terraform-gcp/README.md

 # Flux Terraform GCP

 Terraform module to create Google Cloud images for Flux Framework HashiCorp Packer and AWS CodeBuild.
-We are mirroring functionality from [GoogleCloudPlatform/scientific-computing-examples](https://github.com/GoogleCloudPlatform/scientific-computing-examples/tree/openmpi/fluxfw-gcp).
+We are mirroring functionality from [GoogleCloudPlatform/scientific-computing-examples](https://github.com/GoogleCloudPlatform/scientific-computing-examples/tree/openmpi/fluxfw-gcp), however we have refactored the entire thing to only use one base image, and have all configuration done via a start boot script.
 Thank you Google, we love you!

 ## Usage